KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 .. .. versionadded:: 25.04

-:guilabel:`Duration` show the length of the first selected clip done by :kbd:`Shift + click`.
+:guilabel:`Duration` shows the length of the first selected clip done by :kbd:`Shift + LMB`.
 When selected by :kbd:`Shift + drag` it show the length of the most left clip.

 .. figure:: /images/kdenlive2504_resizing-multiple-clip.webp
    :width: 50%
    :figwidth: 50%
    :alt: All selected clips have the same length

-   Selection with :kbd:`Shift + drag` show the length of the most left clip
+   Selection with :kbd:`Shift + drag` shows the length of the most left clip

 -	Shorten and lengthen duration: The clips get shortened/lengthened but keep their starting position